Black woman smiling, tooth diastema, purple hair

 For larger tooth gaps and bite alignment issues, the standard treatment is braces.
 Orthodontic treatment will help reposition the teeth to close gaps, improve bite alignment and restore your smile.

-Braces work by exerting constant pressure on the jaws and teeth, helping move the position of the teeth into their proper place.
+Braces/Invisalign work by exerting at least 22 hours of pressure on teeth, helping move the position of the teeth into their proper place.

 Before and after diastema closure with Invisalign